uedah1999/GFScraping/README.md

 # GFScraping
 The scripts are written by Hiromichi Ueda '21, working for [the DataSquad](https://datasquad.at.sites.carleton.edu).
-They were last executed in January 2021.
+They were last executed in February 2021.
 ![alt text](./DataSquad_logo.png)
 This repository contains files to crawl and scrape news broadcast transcripts as `.txt` files, given an excel sheet from [News Data Service](https://newsdataservice.com) (NDS).